getcellm/cellm/README.md

 ## Configuration

-Edit the `Cellm/appsettings.Local.json` file and add you API key to the model provider of your choice or set the base address of the OpenAI client to the url of your local Llama.cpp, Ollama, or vLLM server.
-Remember to update the "DefaultModelProvider" parameter if you switch away from Anthropic which is the default model provider.
+Rename `Cellm/appsettings.Local.Example.json` to `Cellm/appsettings.Local.json and setup your model provider.

+- If you use Anthropic, Google, or OpenAI APIs, add your API key to the model provider of your choice.
+The default model provider is Anthropic.
+If you use Google or OpenAI, add `"CellmConfiguration": { "DefaultModelProvider": "GoogleClient" }` or `"CellmConfiguration": { "DefaultModelProvider": "OpenAiClient" }`.
+See `Cellm/appsetings.json` for a detailed example.
+- If you run models locally with Llama.cpp, Ollama, vLLM, or other OpenAI compatible servers, add `"CellmConfiguration": { "DefaultModelProvider": "OpenAiClient" }` and `"OpenAiConfiguration": { "BaseAddress": "http://localhost:{port}" }`.
+Replace `{port}` with with the port of your local server.

 ## License